DanieleIsoni/LocalSequenceAlignment-SmithWaterman/README.md

                         The penalty for a sequence gap (default: -2.0) --output-file OUTPUT_FILE, -o OUTPUT_FILE
-                        Specify file to save the output (default: None)
+                        Specify file to save the output (default: None) --improvement         Prints all alignments with length > 5, score > 4 and gaps > 0 (default: False)
 ```